 The proposed co-chairs of the working group have submitted a Birds of a Feather (BoF) session proposal for RDA P18 to engage stakeholders in further discussion around these issues and revision of this case statement, if necessary.
 It will meet monthly via Zoom throughout the 18 months with a rotation of co-chairs formulating and sharing agendas in advance and leading each meeting.
 All meetings will be open to the community and progress towards the two deliverables will be noted on the RDA wiki.
 Correspondence between meetings will take place using an RDA mailing list that will be archived and accessible to all RDA members.
 The working group will strive to achieve consensus in its decision-making through open and respectful discussion.
 All views will be recorded from the deliberations of the group (e.g., mailing list archive, wiki) for consideration and community review of its outputs.

-The working group will refine its methods based on feedback from the review of this case statement and member input, but in general we anticipate taking these actions:
+The working group will refine its methods based on feedback from the review of this case statement and member input, but in general we anticipate these actions:

 Identify current standards and approaches to describing data repositories